-As plumbing and electrical work seems to be of a more technical nature than the other trades. most people are afraid to tackle these.
+As plumbing and electrical work seems to be of a more technical nature than the other trades, most people are afraid to tackle these.
 This brings to mind an interesting experience on how we learned to do rough plumbing.
-I'm referring specifically to the waste piping composed of heavy cast iron with its spector.
+I'm referring specifically to the waste piping composed of heavy cast iron with its ridiculous bell and spigot joints that have to be caulked with oakum and then filled with molten lead.